spooozy/pet-phone-book/docs/CONTRIBUTING.md

 Here is a step-by-step guide for creating a correct PR that is understandable to others.
 Follow the points clearly to avoid mistakes.

 1. Make sure that there is a corresponding task on the board.
 If not, please make an issue with the following structure:
-    - Clear and comprehensive title;
+    - A clear title;
-    - The description must include:
+    - A clear description.
+It must include:
         - the "Why" section: explanation of the business needs (why do we need the task?);
         - the "What" section: task description, specific requirements or steps to complete the task.
     - Use proper labels if needed.
 1. Assign task to yourself (including people who might work on the task).
-1. Before creating a new branch, always verify the currently active branch by running.
-The active branch is indicated with an asterisk "*".
-Check this with:
+1. Before creating a new branch, pull the latest updates from the `main` branch.
+Use the following commands in your favourite shell:
     ```bash
+    git switch main
-    git branch
+    git pull origin main
     ```
     To switch to the `main` branch from another branch, execute:
     ```bash